farookphuket/archlinux_my_config/README.md

 ---

+## 26 Oct 2024
+> install yazi file manager and update the alacritty.config to fix
+> font problem

 ## install nerd-fonts 18 Jul 2024
 > by run `sudo pacman -S nerd-fonts` so it's give the nvim look nicer.
 > setup neo vim copy the config from Lazyvim to use this config run